-- Experimentation communities.
+- The Agile/disruptive/innovator community.
 These people promote innovation through Agile ways of working.
 Some Agile teams come together for specific projects and then disband.
 Some are “persistent” teams, meaning they stay focused on a single product or service for multiple years, bringing disruptive innovation to their own solutions.
 Agile teams can also focus on core business processes or the business model, innovating to disrupt your internal ways of working or strategy.

-- Expert/execution communities.
+- The expert/execution community.
 These are the people who execute core repeatable business processes day in and day out.
 They focus on continuous improvement of existing playbooks and, as experts, share what they’ve learned across the organization.
 They are also asked at times to support Agile and scaling teams.

-- Scaling communities.
+- The scaling community.
 These people take winning innovations and scale them across the organization, testing for transferability and repeatability.
 They help define the next generation of execution playbooks.
 They also help mobilize resources, internally and externally, including ecosystem partners.

 We assume individuals can have careers within one community or across multiple communities.
 In fact, great general managers would probably be expected to rotate through all three communities during their career (see Principle 6).
 One final point: We think one of the biggest challenges for the scale insurgent is to develop the skills of the scaling community.
 These are the folks who bridge the key scaling sequence that runs from Agile experimentation to repeatability to perfect execution of known routines.